exein-io/.github/profile/README.md

 ### 👓 Next steps

-We are about to open source our internal roadmap to that you can see where **Exein** is going, but in the meantime [let us know](https://github.com/Exein-io/community/discussions) what you would like to see built next. ✨ Oh, and by the way, if you are passionate about building a radically more secure IoT landscape and you love open source, [join us](https://linkedin.com/company/exein) 🙌.
+You can take a look at our [official roadmap](https://github.com/orgs/Exein-io/projects/9) to find out where **Exein** is going, and [let us know](https://github.com/Exein-io/community/discussions) what you would like to see built next. ✨ Oh, and by the way, if you are passionate about building a radically more secure IoT landscape and you love open source, [join us](https://linkedin.com/company/exein) 🙌.

 WE STAND WITH UKRAINE 🇺🇦